There is no easy fix for abuse.

 They’ll need more help than you can give.

-This type of self work is tough.
-They’ll likely need help from a therapist or other mental health professional.
+This type of self-work is tough.
+They’ll likely need help from a therapist or other mental health professionals.
 Even with that help, it could take years of work before they’re prepared to be in a healthy relationship.

 They could harm you.

 In some cases, even mentioning to an abusive partner that they have mistreated you can result in them lashing out verbally, physically, or both.